Closed city: Estonia

 There were two closed cities in Estonia: Sillamäe and Paldiski.
-As with all the other industrial cities, the population of them was mainly Russian-speaking.
+As with all the other industrial cities, their population was mainly Russian-speaking.
 Sillamäe was the site for a chemical factory that produced fuel rods and nuclear materials for the Soviet nuclear power plants and nuclear weapon facilities, while Paldiski was home to a Soviet Navy nuclear submarine training centre.
 Sillamäe was closed until Estonia regained its independence in 1991; Paldiski remained closed until 1994, when the last Russian warship left.

 Tartu, home to Raadi Airfield, was partially closed.
 Foreign academics could visit the University of Tartu, but had to sleep elsewhere.